-Provision for income taxes was \$6.0 million during the First Quarter 2017 compared to \$13.6 million during the First Quarter 2016.
-Our effective tax rate was 14.2% and 34.3% in the First Quarter 2017 and the First Quarter 2016, respectively.
-The decrease in the effective tax rate was lower primarily as a result of tax benefits of \$3.5 million for excess stock compensation adjustments given our adoption of FASB guidance relating to the accounting for share-based payment transactions as well as a reserve release in the First Quarter 2017 of \$4.0 million for an uncertain tax position.
-The company also had a favorable mix of income by jurisdiction partially offset by a decrease in non-deductible expenses for the First Quarter 2017.
+Provision (benefit) for income taxes was \$(5.3) million during Year-To-Date 2017 compared to \$12.4 million during Year-To-Date 2016.
+Our effective tax rate was a (11.8)% compared to a provision of 34.2% during Year-To-Date 2017 and Year-To-Date 2016, respectively.
+The decrease in the effective tax rate was lower primarily as a result of tax benefits of \$15.8 million for excess stock compensation benefits, due to the Company's adoption of FASB guidance relating to the accounting for share-based payment transactions.
+The company also had a favorable mix of income by jurisdiction during Year-To-Date 2017.

-Net income was \$36.2 million during the First Quarter 2017 compared to \$26.0 million during the First Quarter 2016, due to the factors discussed above.
-Earnings per diluted share was \$1.97 in the First Quarter 2017 compared to \$1.33 per diluted share in the First Quarter 2016.
-This increase in earnings per share is due to the increase in net income for the quarter due to the factors noted above, tax benefits of \$3.5 million for excess stock compensation adjustments given our adoption of FASB guidance relating to the accounting for share-based payment transactions, and a lower weighted average common shares outstanding of approximately 1.2 million, which is primarily the result of our share repurchase program.
+Net income was \$50.5 million during Year-To-Date 2017 compared to \$24.0 million during Year-To-Date 2016, due to the factors discussed above.
+Earnings per diluted share was \$2.76 during Year-To-Date 2017 compared to \$1.24 per diluted share during Year-To-Date 2016.
+This increase in earnings per share is due to the increase in net income, the aforementioned tax benefits for excess stock compensation benefits and a lower weighted average common shares outstanding of approximately 1.1 million, which is the result of our share repurchase program.